-Rhode Island College will fully comply with all laws and executive orders.
-The college will strive to fulfill requests for religious accommodation through voluntary substitutions, flexible work schedules, changes in job assignments, and/or transfers.
+Rhode Island College will fully comply with all relevant laws and executive orders.
+The college remains committed to fulfilling requests for religious accommodation through voluntary substitutions, flexible work schedules, changes in job assignments, and/or transfers.
 The college offers employees four "personal days" of paid leave per year that may be used for accommodating religious holidays or obligations.
 The college does not discriminate against any qualified person in any facet of hiring or employment because of their religion or national origin.